Announcing Scholar Salon 82: Register for February 6

 The conference takes place at the Westward Look Inn and Spa in Tucson Arizona (ask for the conference rates): “The Inn is nestled against the Santa Catalina Mountains, where guests enjoy a serene escape with lush greenery, hiking trails, and stunning views.”

 Our Call for Proposals includes proposals for papers, panels, workshops, and posters.
-The deadline for submissions is January 1, 2025.
+The deadline for submissions has passed–January 1, 2025.

 Registration is open!
 Take advantage of our Early Bird rates to register as a Member or Non-member.
 (Joining saves $65 over Non-member rates.)